MicrosoftDocs/power-platform/power-virtual-agents/personal-data-export.md

 # Export data to respond to requests for copies of personal data in Copilot Studio

-This topic discusses the Copilot Studio capabilities to find or export personal data for a specific user.
+This article discusses the Copilot Studio capabilities to find or export personal data for a specific user.

 ## Prerequisites